"Bureau" means the Minnesota Bureau of Mediation Services.

 The removal of employees by the employer from a nonsupervisory appropriate unit for the purpose of designating the employees as "supervisory employees" shall require either the prior written agreement of the exclusive representative and the written approval of the commissioner or a separate determination by the commissioner before the redesignation is effective.

 "Teacher" means any public employee other than a superintendent or assistant superintendent, principal, assistant principal, or a supervisory or confidential employee, employed by a school district:

-(1) in a position for which the person must be licensed by the Board of Teaching or the commissioner of education; or
+(1) in a position for which the person must be licensed by the Professional Educator Licensing and Standards Board or the commissioner of education; or

-(2) in a position as a physical therapist or an occupational therapist.
+(2) in a position as a physical therapist, occupational therapist, art therapist, music therapist, or audiologist.